Taugeshtu/so-sorcery/README.md

 ### 0.6.x

 - [ ] Hotkey settings for "add" and "send it"
+- [~] Auto-focusing the input field whenever Sorcery editor is activated
 - [x] button to re-scan the files, as an alternative to live wire monitor
 - [x] "No knowledge yet" also reacts to file knowledge.
 Shouldn't
 - [x] Add ID in the header of knowledge items?